imsushant12/Trivialet/README.md

 ## CI/CD 💡

-- A deployed version can be checked here: https://tivialet-frontend.herokuapp.com/
+- A deployed version can be checked here - [Trivialet Quiz](https://tivialet-frontend.herokuapp.com)
 - For Admin you have to Register and then Login and for Student they can simply start the test.

 ## Deployment 🔥